 Definition:

 We use two different encryption algorithms because RSA cannot be used to encrypt large amounts of data.
-AES is used to encrypt the update and RSA is used to encrypt the AES key.
+AES is used to encrypt the update and RSA is used to encrypt the AES key and the checksum.

-With this, Capgo cannot even read the content of your bundle, it can only verify the integrity of the bundle.
-This is a strong security model that is used by many enterprise customers.
+With this, even Capgo cannot read the content of your bundle.
+This is a robust security model that is used by many enterprise customers.

 With end-to-end code signing, Capgo becomes a “trustless” cloud infrastructure.
 If one of Capgo’s cloud providers or even Capgo itself were to modify a code-signed update, end users’ devices would reject that update and run the previous, trusted update that’s already on the device.